Manu National Park Amazon Rainforest

 Ian Segebarth

-The founder and owner of Rainshadow Expeditions, Ian has spent the past decade traveling and guiding in over 40 countries, covering every continent.
+The founder and owner of Rainshadow Expeditions, Ian has led over 15 trips to Africa and has spent the past decade guiding in over 40 countries, covering every continent.
 He has a background in conservation biology and environmental science, which has fueled his passion for nature and exploration.
 Ian is a highly experienced scuba instructor and technical cave diver, and has completed thousands of dives all over the world, including the Philippines, Indonesia, Australia, Antarctica, and the Caribbean.
 He is also a contributing photographer for National Geographic Magazine, and his film work has appeared on Discovery Channel and BBC.
 In addition to guiding, Ian still has ongoing research and exploration in numerous locations around the world, and he will be happy to share his expertise on these topics.

 Matt Stirn